 As part of their efforts to ensure as many people as possible recover from addiction and go on to turn their lives around, several drug and alcohol treatment centers often recommend halfway houses in their networks to individuals who have completed addiction treatment.
 This way, recovering addicts can still receive the support they need as they work on rebuilding their lives.

 What is a Halfway House?

-A halfway house sometimes referred to as Sober Living Home, is a transitional living facility for those recovering from drugs and alcohol.
+A halfway house sometimes referred to as a Sober Living Home, is a transitional living facility for those recovering from drugs and alcohol.
 Halfway houses are designed for those who have been discharged from long-term drug and alcohol treatment but aren’t quite ready to go home after leaving their addiction treatment programs.